The anticipation and announcements for FIFA 21 are growing, but that doesn’t mean it’s time to throw FIFA 20 away just yet.

 We start in France where a promising young striker called Georginio Rutter has caught our eyes for his potential growth in FIFA 20.

 Rutter, 17, is a solid striker with a starting overall of 64, composed of 63 shooting, 65 dribbling and 68 pace – capable of beating the defence in various ways.
-With a potential overall of 85, the Frenchman has the possibility to become a top level striking option should you choose to put your faith in him.
+With a potential overall of 75, the Frenchman has the possibility to become a decent striking option for your lower-based team should you choose to put your faith in him.
 Rutter can be bought from Rennes for just under his value at £620k.

 Danylo Sikan (Shakhtar Donetsk)